The Trek Bloggers

 I’m Siobhan.
 But feel free to call me by my trail name, Drop Bear.
 I’ve been feeding a severe hiking addiction since my 2015 AT thru hike.
 Since then I’ve hiked America’s Centennial, Northville Placid, Arizona and Long Trails and Australia’s Bibbulmun Track, Great South West Walk and Great Ocean Walk.
 In 2017, I got a taste of hiking failure after 700 or so miles on the PCT.
 With all that cacti and cowboy camping it was the most fun I’ve ever had not achieving something.
 There’s not enough time left in my life to hike all the trails on my list.
 But I’m going to try.

-Ed has hiked the the 2652+ mile Pacific Crest Trail, the 2160+ mile Appalachian Trail, across Scotland on the 73+ mile Great Glen Cycle Route, all 46 of the Adirondack High Peaks, the 78+ mile Rhode Island North/South Trail, and the Saranac Six.
+Ed has hiked the the 2652+ mile Pacific Crest Trail, the 2160+ mile Appalachian Trail, the 270 mile Long Tail, across Scotland on the 73+ mile Great Glen Cycle Route, all 46 of the Adirondack High Peaks, the 78+ mile Rhode Island North/South Trail, and the Saranac Six.
 He is also a certified Leave No Trace Trainer.
 A former MATC Caretaker in the Piazza Rock/Saddleback area, he’s passionate about applying Leave No Trace as an ethical system.
-His latest journey was a thruhike of the 3 week thruhike of Vermont's Long Traill.
+His latest journey was a two week loop of Mt.
+Rainier on the Wonderland Trail.
+He can be found somewhere on the Continental Divide Trail, a 3000+ mile walk from Mexico to Canada.
 Reports on his other travels, mostly in New England, are at http://edthesmokebeard.com

 My name is Sydnee.
 I was once voted "Most Likely to Survive the Apocalypse".
 I am a PCT 2018 hopeful.